 Four fragments comprising a single 252 g individual stone meteorite was found in Algeria and purchased by G. Hupé in Erfoud, Morocco.
 This is a friable meteorite in which the fusion crust has been eroded away by prolonged terrestrial weathering processes, leaving only oxidation products on its surface.
 An analysis was conducted at the University of Washington in Seattle (A. Irving and S. Kuehner), and it was ascertained that NWA 4801 is a plutonic igneous cumulate angrite.

-This angrite has a metamorphosed texture being that it is a coarse-grained rock (0.11.2 mm) with 180° triple junctions (Irving and Kuehner, 2007).
+This angrite has a metamorphic, coarse-grained (0.11.2 mm) texture with grain boundaries forming triple junctions (Irving and Kuehner, 2007).
 It is composed of a variety of multi-colored grains, primarily AlTi-rich clinopyroxene, and contains a high abundance of pure anorthite in the form of white crystals and aggregates.
 Other grains are composed of Cr-pleonaste, Ca-rich olivine, pleonaste, and merrillite.
 Minor troilite is present in association with FeNi-metal and small oxide grains (Riches et al., 2016).
 While kirschsteinite is present in most angrites, it has not been observed in this one.
 Notably, NWA 4801 has a greater abundance of merrillite than in most other angrites.